-- (1) For policies with an occurrence limit of \$1.0 million or higher, the excess casualty treaty is set such that our retention is \$1.0 million.
-For policies where we also write an underlying primary casualty policy, the excess casualty is added to our retention on the primary casualty coverage, which results in a total retention of \$2.0 million on that risk. - (2) Only for policies where we do not write the underlying primary professional liability policy. - (3) The property catastrophe reinsurance treaty has a limit of \$40.0 million with one reinstatement.
+(1) For policies with an occurrence limit of \$1.0 million or higher, the excess casualty treaty is set such that our retention is \$1.0 million or less.
+For policies where we also write an underlying primary casualty policy, the net excess casualty limit is added to our retention on the primary casualty coverage, which results in a total retention of \$2.0 million or less on any one risk.

+(2) Only for policies where we do not write the underlying primary professional liability policy.

+(3) The property catastrophe reinsurance treaty has a limit of \$40.0 million with one reinstatement.